agas1911/firestick-loader/README.md

 - **Downgrade Firmware** \****ROOT REQUIRED***\*

-    - Currently 5.0.5 Is The Only Downgrade Version Available
+    - Currently 5.0.5 and 5.0.5.1 Are The Only Downgrade Versions Available
 	- Automatically Extracts, Pushes, Moves, Creates Recovery Config File and Reboots To Install

 - **Install Busybox** \****ROOT REQUIRED***\*